 - In open hernia repair, also called herniorrhaphy, a person is given local anesthesia in the abdomen or spine to numb the area, general anaesthesia to sedate or help the person sleep, or a combination of the two.
 Then the surgeon makes an incision in the groin, moves the hernia back into the abdomen, and reinforces the muscle wall with stitches.
 Usually the area of muscle weakness is reinforced with a synthetic mesh or screen to provide additional support; an operation called hernioplasty.

 - Laparoscopic surgery is performed using general anaesthesia.
 The surgeon makes several small incisions in the lower abdomen and inserts a laparoscope – a thin tube with a tiny video camera attached to one end.
 The camera sends a magnified image from inside the body to a monitor, giving the surgeon a close-up view of the hernia and surrounding tissue.
 While viewing the monitor, the surgeon uses instruments to carefully repair the hernia using synthetic mesh.

 - People who undergo laparoscopic surgery generally experience a somewhat shorter recovery time.
-However, the doctor may determine laparoscopic surgery is not the best option if the hernia is very large or the person has had pelvic surgery.
+However, the doctor may determine whether the laparoscopic surgery is the best option or not if the hernia is very large or the person has had pelvic surgery.